DrGooseman/FavoriteDogBreeds/README.md

 INSTRUCTIONS FOR RUNNING

-Download this project from github.
+-Download this project from github.

-Open the project folder and open a command line tool there. type "npm i" to install the project dependencies. then type "npm start", which will launch the site in your default browser.
+-Open the project folder and open a command line tool there.

+-type "npm i" to install the project dependencies.

+-then type "npm start", which will launch the site in your default browser.